Welcome to Market

 Held every spring and fall, High Point Market wholeheartedly welcomes interior designers to attend, says Ashley D. Grigg, director of marketing and communications for High Point Market Authority, pointing out that there is no fee for registration.

 “Market has changed so much over the last 15 years or so to become much more designer-friendly,” she says.
-“We’ve worked hard to ensure that buyers and designers coming have an incredible experience surrounding product, networking and education.
-If you’ve never been, or you haven’t been recently, you definitely should join us either April 6-10 or October 19-23!”
+“We’ve worked hard to ensure that buyers and designers coming have an incredible experience surrounding product, networking, and education.
+If you’ve never been, or you haven’t been recently, you definitely should join us either April or October ”

 “You wouldn’t go to Disney World without a plan; I don’t recommend trying to tackle our 12 million square feet of showrooms without one either!” she says.
 Ashely is available to answer any questions to help ensure you have a good experience at High Point.
 In addition, the credentials required to qualify for a buyer pass can be found at www.highpointmarket.org/register.
 The friendly and helpful market advisor team can be reached at (336) 869-1000 or firstname.lastname@example.org.